-HHSC is adopting new §353.1306, concerning Comprehensive Hospital Increase Reimbursement Program for program periods on or after September 1, 2021; and new §353.1307, concerning Quality Metrics and Required Reporting Used to Evaluate the Success of the CHIRP.
-The new rules will be published in the March 26, 2021 issue of the Texas Register and become effective on March 28, 2021.
-The adoption preamble is available here (.pdf) and the final rules are available here (.pdf)
+HHSC has adopted new §353.1306, concerning Comprehensive Hospital Increase Reimbursement Program for program periods on or after September 1, 2021; and new §353.1307, concerning Quality Metrics and Required Reporting Used to Evaluate the Success of the CHIRP.
+The new rules were published in the March 26, 2021 issue of the Texas Register and became effective on March 28, 2021.

 HHSC is providing the CHIRP modeling for example purposes only; these are not the final program values.
 The program values are subject to changes based on actual enrollment, data changes and approval issued by the Centers for Medicare and Medicaid Services (CMS).
 The CHIRP modeling is updated to reflect the final rules and is available here (.pdf) (excel version of the file here (.xslx)) and the summary visualizations of the modeling are available here (.pdf).

 Suggested Intergovernmental Transfer (IGT) amounts per provider is available here (.pdf coming soon), and excel file can be located here (.xlsx).